Kyoto Imperial Palace (Kyoto Gosho)

 Facts & Figures

-Kyoto Imperial Palace (Gosho) is located within the beautiful Kyoto Imperial Palace Park (size: 1300m x 700m).
-The walled complex consits of many buildings including Seiryoden (Emperor's Habitual Residence), Shisinden (Hall for State Ceremonies), Kogosho (Court Room), Otsunegoten (Emperor's residence) and Ogakumonjyo (Imperial Library).
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Kyoto Imperial Palace (Kyoto Gosho) has a history of over one thousand years.
+It is located within the beautiful Kyoto Gyoen National Garden (size: 1300m x 700m) and near Sento Imperial Palace.
+Kyoto Gosho was the home of the Emperor of Japan and his family until the capital was moved to Tokyo in 1869 (Meiji Restoration).
+The walled complex consists of many historical buildings including Seiryoden (Emperor's Habitual Residence), Shisinden (Hall for State Ceremonies), Kogosho (Court Room), Otsunegoten (Emperor's residence), Ogakumonjyo (Imperial Library) and beautiful gardens.
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

-Important to know that before you enter the palace grounds by a guided tour (Japanese or English) you have to apply for a permission with your passport by the Imperial Household Agency Office (northwestern corner of Kyoto Imperial Palace Park).
-You can apply without problems for the same day.
-There are several tours a day.
-The Kyoto Park (Gyoen) is open to the public and a great place to enjoy the blossoming of plum and cherry trees in spring (late Feb, late March).
+In the past, before entering the palace grounds, you had to apply for tickets from the Imperial Household Agency Office (northwestern corner of Kyoto Imperial Palace Park), but these days are over.
+Now you can immediately enter the palace without any restrictions.
+Tours (50 minutes each) with English, Japanese, or Chinese-speaking guides are available two times a day at 10:00 am and 2:00 pm.
+The surrounding Kyoto Gyoen National Garden is open to the public and a great place to enjoy the blossoming of plum and cherry trees in spring (late February or March).

 My tips for local activities